-The Resource Conservation District of Santa Cruz County (RCD) continues assist growers with conserving water through irrigation efficiency leveraging funds from PV Water and NRCS.
+The RCD continues assist growers with conserving water through irrigation efficiency leveraging funds from PV Water and NRCS.
 Assistance with nitrogen management is often incorporated into the irrigation efficiency assistance.
 During 2022, RCD assisted 25 growers to monitor and/or improve the efficiency of their irrigation.
 The RCD also provides: